Protocol Wars: DoD model vs X.25/X.75 vs proprietary standards

 The design of the Transmission Control Program incorporated both connection-oriented links and datagram services between hosts.
 A DARPA internetworking experiment in July 1977 linking the ARPANET, SATNET and PRNET demonstrated its viability.
 Subsequently, DARPA and collaborating researchers at Stanford, UCL and BBN, among others, began work on the Internet, publishing a series of Internet Experiment Notes.
 Bob Kahn's efforts led to the absorption of MIT's proposal by Dave Clark and Dave Reed for a Data Stream Protocol (DSP) into version 3 of TCP in January 1978 written by Cerf, now at DARPA, and Jon Postel at the Information Sciences Institute of the University of Southern California (USC).
-Following discussions with Yogen Dalal and Bob Metcalfe at Xerox PARC, in Version 4 of TCP, first drafted in September 1978, Postel split the Transmission Control Program into two distinct protocols, the Transmission Control Protocol (TCP) as a reliable connection-oriented service and the Internet Protocol (IP) as connectionless service.
+Following discussions with Yogen Dalal, Bob Metcalfe and John Shoch at Xerox PARC, in Version 4 of TCP, first drafted in September 1978, Postel split the Transmission Control Program into two distinct protocols, the Transmission Control Protocol (TCP) as a reliable connection-oriented service and the Internet Protocol (IP) as connectionless service.
 For applications that did not want the services of TCP, an alternative called the User Datagram Protocol (UDP) was added in order to provide direct access to the basic service of IP.
 Referred to as TCP/IP from December 1978, Version 4 was made standard for all military computer networking in March 1982.
 It was installed on SATNET and adopted by NORSAR/NDRE in March and Peter Kirstein's group at UCL in November.
 On January 1, 1983, known as "flag day", TCP/IP was installed on the ARPANET.
 This resulted in a networking model that became known as the DoD internet architecture model (DoD model for short) or DARPA model.
-Leonard Kleinrock's theoretical work published in the mid-1970s on the performance of the ARPANET was referred to during the development of the protocol.